GEANT/edugain-training/UbuntuNet-Training-202401/tutorials/HOWTO-Install-and-Configure-a-Shibboleth-SP-v3-on-Debian-based-Linux-Distribution.md

      a2enconf secure
      ```

-3. Create the "`secure`" application into the DocumentRoot:
+3. Create the `secure` application into the DocumentRoot:

    * ``` text
      mkdir -p /var/www/html/$(hostname -f)/secure